SpencerCDixon/SpenceBoy/Docs/cpp-notes.md

 ## Tips

 Use the `-Wimplicit-fallthrough` compiler flag to prevent missing `break`'s in switch statements which can cause a lot of pain and suffering.

+In general, only put things in header files that need to be exposed to other classes/files.
+Encapsulate as much as possible into .cpp files.